 - Heat oil in a wok (kadhai) to deep fry the fritters.
 Spoon the batter and drop it into the hot oil, at medium flame.
 Fry all fritters in batches and drain them on kitchen paper or tissue.
 Keep them aside.

-- Now, we will cook the yogurt mix to prepare the sauce: Transfer the yogurt-flour-spice mix to a wide wok (kadhai) or a wide pan.
+- Transfer the yogurt-flour-spice mix to a wide wok (kadhai) or a wide pan.
 Add 4 cups of water to it and bring to a boil.
 Let it simmer.